MartinSStewart/elm-serialize/README.md

 ## Credits

-This package is inspired by `miniBill/elm-codec` and is an iteration on `MartinSStewart/elm-codec-bytes`.
+This package is an iteration on `MartinSStewart/elm-codec-bytes` which is in turn inspired by `miniBill/elm-codec`.